 - a.
-An Application can have up to a maximum of 5 Sites/schools.
-If an applicant is applying for more than one school, then each school becomes a separate Site with its own budget and set of Mandatory Downloadable Form A (Forms A-C for Consortium Applicants).
+An application can have up to a maximum of five Sites/schools.
+If an applicant is applying for more than one school, then each school becomes a separate Site with its own budget and set of Mandatory Downloadable Form A (Forms B-C for Consortium and Other Eligible Entity Applicants, will be required upon recommendation for award).
 All applicable forms must contain all appropriate signatures and dates. - b.
 Applicants can copy & paste text from a Word document to the online application.
-If difficulties arise, type directly into the application cell.
+If difficulties arise, type directly into the application cell. - c.

-- c.
 Remember to enter information into each question's text box.
 Application will be incomplete if any text boxes are left blank or assurances are not answered.
 Responses to each application question must include a narrative text response.
 Placeholders such as an asterisk or hyphen will not be considered an acceptable response. - d.
 Review a printed copy for completeness prior to submitting online. - e.
 There is a limit of 10,000 characters for each answer.
 This includes commas, periods, spaces, tables, charts, etc. - f.
 ADE recommends submitting applications at least three business days before the due date.
 This allows applicants plenty of time should an applicant encounter any technical difficulties with submittal.
 Not submitting an application due to technical difficulties is not accepted as reason for failure to submit on time.